Setting up your artwork

 Are you supplying your own artwork to us and not sure how to set it up?
 Here are a few important points and steps!

-One: Please ensure you convert all RGB colours to CMYK
+Please ensure you convert all RGB colours to CMYK.

 If you need to match a colour for consistency please make sure you provide us with the CMYK Pantone colour.
 Without this we cannot guarantee colours printed will match other printed collateral you may have.
 If you are not able to provide a Pantone, you are welcome to send us a colour sample (like a sample label) and we can look up the closest Pantone for you.